 - National Merit Scholarship (1993); Robert C. Byrd Scholarship (1993); University of Connecticut Dean’s List, 8 semesters.

 - Phi Alpha Theta History Honor Society; Phi Kappa Phi Honor Society; Phi Beta Kappa Honor Society.

-Linguistics, literature, writing, illustration, history, art history, travel.
+Linguistics, literature, writing, new literacies, interactive fiction, gaming, history, art history, travel.